Extracting actionable insights from qualitative data is not easy.

 ChartExpo is an add-on you can install in Google Sheets to access visually appealing and ready-made qualitative data charts, such as a Word Cloud.

 ChartExpo produces charts that are incredibly easy to interpret.
-Besides, it comes loaded with lot of ready-made and visually appealing CSAT charts you’ll never find in Google Sheets.
+Besides, it comes loaded with a lot of ready-made and visually appealing CSAT charts you’ll never find in Google Sheets.

 You don’t need to learn programming or coding to use ChartExpo.